Degree-targeted cascades in modular, degree-heterogeneous networks: Problem Statement

 Let $d$ denote the number of modules, and $n$ the number of nodes in each module.
 For each module $i=1,\dots,d$, let $p^{(i)}_k$ be the probability that a randomly selected node from module $i$ has degree $k$.
 Further, let $e\in [0,1]^{d\times d}$ be the \emph{mixing matrix} \cite{Newman2003a}, where $e_{ij}$ is the fraction of links leaving a module-$i$ node that end at a module-$j$ node.
 We take our network to be undirected, so $e_{ij} = e_{ji}$.

 To produce a network that conforms to the above specifications, we can perform a stub-matching procedure, as is standard practice to sample from the configuration model \cite{Molloy1995}, where a stub is a half-edge attached to a node.
-Since here we impose a nontrivial modular structure, we describe the algorithm for completeness.
 The networks we produce in this way are essentially the same as those that conform to the degree-corrected stochastic blockmodel, introduced by Karrer and Newman \cite{Karrer2011}, although their presentation is in terms of edge existence probabilities rather than stub matching.
 We use stub matching here as it leads to an algorithm with faster runtime and smaller memory requirements for large networks with asymptotically constant mean degree.

-Specifically, for each module $i$, we produce a list of \emph{stubs}, $S_i$, where the node index $l$ appears in the list a number of times equal to its degree, which is sampled from the distribution $p^{(i)}_k$ independently for each node in module $i$.
-(Note: before the stub lists are generated, one should check that the sampled degree sequence is graphical \cite{Hakimi1963}).

-Once the stub lists are generated, we compute the number of edges, $E_{ij}$, that should run between modules $i$ and $j$ by scaling the matrix entries $e_{ij}$ by the total number of edges.
-Since it's not guaranteed that the total number of links will be exactly compatible, we take

-Next, we permute each stub list at random.
-For each distinct pair of modules $i$ and $j$, we take $E_{ij}$ stubs from each of the shuffled lists, connect the corresponding nodes pairwise, and remove them from the stub lists.
-When $i=j$, we take $E_{ii}$ stubs from the shuffled stub list $S_{i}$ and connect them with each other at random (discarding one stub if $E_{ii}$ is odd).
-If any multi-edges or self-loops exist, remove them.

-The sloppiness of (i) possibly not using all stubs and (ii) removing multi-edges and self-loops at the end of the algorithm mean that for small $n$, this algorithm produces networks whose distribution differs slightly from the exact specifications that we took to define them.
-However, these errors are expected to be insignificant in the $n\to\infty$ limit \cite{Molloy1995}.
+Since here we impose a nontrivial modular structure, implementation details are given in Appendix \ref{sec:stub-matching}.